 Do stay tuned for more information on the evolutions and key technologies in industrial transformation.
 On top of the previously mentioned articles, here are a few of our additional articles and some external resources on both topics.

-More about smart manufacturing and smart factories
+More about smart manufacturing

 Below are some of our own contributions in the scope of smart manufacturing and the smart factory.